maddieemihle/credit-risk-classification/README.md

 # Credit Risk Analysis Report

 ## Introduction
-The purpose of this analysis is to build and evaluate a machine learning model to predict loan risk.
-By using a logistic regression model, we aim to classify loans as either "healthy" (low risk) or "high-risk" based on historical data.
-This analysis will help the company make informed decisions about loan approvals.
+The purpose of this analysis is to build and evaluate machine learning models to predict loan risk: healthy ("low risk") or "high-risk".
+This analysis will help the company make informed decisions about loan approvals based on historical data.

 ## Overview of the Analysis

 The dataset contained financial information about loans, such as loan amount, interest rate, and borrower information.
 The target variable, `loan_status`, was binary, with `0` representing healthy loans and `1` representing high-risk loans.
 The goal was to predict the `loan_status` variable, which indicates the risk level of a loan.
 The value counts for the target variable showed a significant class imbalance, with far more healthy loans than high-risk loans.

-The machine learning process involved the following steps:
+The stages of the machine learning process included:

 1. Splitting the data into training and testing sets.
-2. Scaling the features to standardize the data.
+2. Standardizing the features to improve model performance.
-3. Training a logistic regression model to classify loans as either healthy or high-risk.
+3. Training and evaluating two machine learning models:
+    * **Logistic Regression:** A linear model for binary classification.
+    * **Random Forest:** A non-linear ensemble model for comparison.
-4. Evaluating the model's performance using metrics such as accuracy, precision, recall, and F1-score.
+4. Evaluating the models using metrics such as accuracy, precision, recall, and F1-score.

-The logistic regression algorithm was chosen for its simplicity and effectiveness in binary classification problems.
+By comparing Logistic Regression with Random Forest, we aimed to determine which model performs better for this classification task.

-### Methods Used
+### Methods Further Explained:
 **1. Data Preprocessing:**
 * The dataset was split into features (`X`) and labels (`y`).
 * The data was divided into training and testing sets using `train_test_split` with a `random_state` for reproducibility.
-* Features were standardized using a scaler to normalize the data and improve model performance.
+* Features were standardized using a `StandardScaler` to normalize the data and improve model performance.

 **2. Machine Learning Model:**
-* The Logistic Regression model was implemented for binary classification.
-* This algorithm was chosen for its simplicity and effectiveness in predicting categorical outcomes.
+* Two models were used for comparison: Logistic Regression & Random Forest

 **3. Model Evaluation:**
-* Confusion Matrix: Used to evaluate the number of true positives, true negatives, false positives, and false negatives.
+* `confusion_matrix`: Used to evaluate the number of true positives, true negatives, false positives, and false negatives for both models.
-* Classification Report: Generated to calculate precision, recall, F1-score, and accuracy for both classes (`0` for healthy loans and `1` for high-risk loans).
+* `classification_report`: Generated to calculate precision, recall, F1-score, and accuracy for both classes (`0` for healthy loans and `1` for high-risk loans).
+* Metrics were compared between Logistic Regression and Random Forest to determine which model performed better for the classification task.

 ## Results
 #### Machine Learning Model 1: Logistic Regression